alanmaciel/alanmaciel-mx/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Software Engineer working as Tech Lead in <a href='https://reservamossaas.com/'>Reservamos</a>,
+subtitle: Software engineer currently working as Tech Lead in <a href='https://reservamossaas.com/'>Reservamos</a> ,

 profile:
   align: right